 At St James’ we aim to develop pupils who will be physically active and can flourish in a range of different physical activities.
-We offer wide ranging opportunities to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children now and for their future.
+We aim to offer wide ranging opportunities to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children now and for their future.
 Physical fitness is an important part of leading a healthier lifestyle.
 It teaches self-discipline and that to be successful you must work hard, show resilience and have the determination to believe that anything can be achieved.
-We aim to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical activities.
-We want to teach children how to cooperate and collaborate with others, as part of a team, understanding fairness and equity of play to embed life-long values.
+We aim to deliver high-quality inclusive teaching and learning opportunities that inspire all children to succeed in physical activities.
+We want to teach children how to cooperate and collaborate with others, as part of a team, understanding fairness and equality of play to embed life-long values.
 We seek to sign-post talented athletes and players to extra-curricular clubs and celebrate the success of all pupils.

 Physical Education is not simply sport or physical activity.
-PE should develop a web of fundamental skills beyond just the physical.
+PE should develop a web of fundamental knowledge and skills beyond just the physical.
 Our curriculum has been designed around these factors following the Head, Hand, Heart model.

 Head - The thinker; confident, deep learner and decision-maker.